 4-5.
 For a UAV with aerial subscription the SMF determines based on the DNN/S-NSSAI of the PDU session and presence of CAA-Level UAV ID that authorization is required.
 The SMF invokes the authorization procedure with the USS (via UAS-NF) by invoking a Nnef_Auth_Reauth request including the UAS container provided by the UAV in step 2 (including the C2 Authorization Payload), the CAA-Level UAV ID, GPSI, PDU Session IP address, and optionally the UAV location (e.g. Cell ID) provided by the AMF.

-6. PDU Session Modification procedure completes as in TS 23.502 [3] figure 4.3.3.2-1.

-Editor's Note: It is FFS if any indication from SMF to UE is needed on pending C2 authorization.

-7. Triggered by step 5, the USS performs C2 authorization based on the received information and invokes, in order to forward the C2 authorization result to the UAV/UE, the UAV Re-authentication procedure (see figure 5.2.4.1-1) including GPSI, CAA-Level UAV-ID (potentially new) and included in the authorization message, the C2 authorization result and security information.
+6. Triggered by step 5, the USS performs C2 authorization based on the received information and invokes, in order to forward the C2 authorization result to the UAV/UE, Step 1-4 of the UAV Re-authorization procedure (see figure 5.2.4.3-1) including GPSI, CAA-Level UAV-ID (potentially new) and included in the authorization message, the C2 authorization result and security information.

+7. PDU Session Modification procedure completes as in TS 23.502 [3] figure 4.3.3.2-1.
+And the SMF forwards the received authorization message (including the C2 authorization result and security information) to the UAV/UE in Step 3-5 of TS 23.502 [3] figure 4.3.3.2-1.
+If the SMF has not received policy configuration update for C2 communication from the USS, the SMF shall indicate to the UE that C2 communication is pending for further notification.
+If the UE receives an indication that C2 communication authorization is pending, the UE shall refrain from sending C2 traffic until it receives a final authorization confirmation as described in Figure 5.2.5.4.1-1 step 5.